NineDayCC/HeadTracker_ESP32/README.md

 # HeadTracker_ESP32
 This is a wireless headtracker based on https://github.com/dlktdr/HeadTracker.
 It runs on esp32-c3 which is a cheap but powerful chip.
-The purpose of this project is to make headtracker affordable for every RC player.
+The purpose of this project is to make headtracker affordable for everyone.

 ## Feature
 1. **PPM** and **Sbus** output support